steqeq/0000/docs/contribute/feedback.md

-All contributions to ROCm documentation should arrive via the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) targetting the develop branch of the repository.
+All contributions to ROCm documentation should arrive via the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) targeting the develop branch of the repository.
 If you are unable to contribute via the GitHub Flow, feel free to email us.

 ## GitHub Discussions